 Once all details are submitted successfully, the return status will appear on the screen.

-The due date for filing Income Tax Returns for any financial year is usually the same, which is 31st August 2019 after extension provided by the tax authorities.
+The due date for filing Income Tax Returns for any financial year is usually the same, which is 31st July however it may be extended by the tax authorities.
 However, there are a few categories of taxpayers that have a different due date.
 The following table will help you find due dates for the current financial year: